juancclcarvalho/dalmax-framework-deep-active-learning-python/README.md

-# DalMax - Deep Active Learning for Maximal Information Gain
+# DalMax - Framework to Deep Active Learning Approaches
 Repository of resources used in my doctoral studies in the area of ​​Deep Active Learning

 ![Deep Active Learning Framework](assets/active-learning-framework.png)

 ## Methodology Overview
-The Deep Active Learning for Maximal Information Gain (DalMax) is a methodology that aims to select the most informative samples for training a deep learning model.
-The DalMax methodology is based on heuristic strategies that select the samples that maximize the information gain of the model.
-The DalMax methodology is composed of this heuristic strategies:
+The Framework to Deep Active Learning Approaches for Maximal Information Gain (DalMax) is a framework that aims to select the most informative samples for training a deep learning model.
+The DalMax framework is based on heuristic strategies that select the samples that maximize the information gain of the model.
+The DalMax framework is composed of this heuristic strategies:
 - **Uncertainty Sampling**: Calculate the entropy or confidence margin to select samples.
 - **Diversity Sampling**: Use clustering (e.g., K-means) to select samples that represent the diversity of the dataset.
 - **Query by Committee (QBC)**: Train multiple models and select the samples where there is the greatest disagreement between them.